 Parents and camp personnel need to work as partners in your camper’s experience.
 If your camper has particular challenges, or if there were major life changes before coming to camp, it is best to communicate openly with the camp.
 Information and suggestions on how these particular challenges are handled best at home and school will help make his summer experience as positive as possible.

 We have found that, children leaving home and going away to camp for the first time is as difficult for the parent as it is for the camper.
 Dropping your camper off at camp or the camp bus is an exciting, hectic experience.
 It can be an emotional time for parents and campers.
 These feeling are also normal.
-Let yourself feel however you feel, AFTER YOU GET BACK IN YOUR CAR.
+Let yourself feel however you feel, AFTER you leave camp.
 A tearful goodbye may bring on feelings of sadness and guilt for leaving you alone.

-Your camper’s summer experience will be a time of growth for both you and your son as your son learns independence and you learn how to let go.
-We like to tell parents that your son will walk a little taller when he gets home, not physically, but because of his increased self-esteem.
+Your camper’s summer experience will be a time of growth for both you and your son as your son learns independence and you learn how to let him go.
+Letting go is hard for all of us as parents.
+We like to tell parents that your son will walk a little taller when he gets home, because of his increased self-esteem.
 This does not mean there will not be struggles along the way.
 As in other life experiences, we often learn more about ourselves from difficulties than in times of bliss.
 With your support and guidance, and a positive partnership with camp, your child will grow in ways you never imagined, and form friendships that last a lifetime.